Introduction

 What is NotifyKit?

 Most applications eventually need to send emails and trigger webhooks — for order confirmations, password resets, event notifications, and more.
-The operational overhead adds up fast: retries, delivery logs, deduplication, queue management, domain setup.
+The infrastructure behind reliable delivery adds up fast: async queues, retry logic, dead-letter handling, deduplication, delivery logs, provider failover, domain setup.

 NotifyKit handles all of that behind a clean API.
-You make one call; NotifyKit queues it, delivers it, retries on failure, and logs the result.
+You make one call; NotifyKit queues it, delivers it in the background, retries on failure, and logs every attempt.

 What NotifyKit Handles